 What you do need to know about Potter County is that mostly all of the fishing here is private.
 This means that you cannot just rent a boat or fish from the shore at will.
 You have to stay in one of the several private fishing lodges, hire one of several chartered fishing expeditions, or the likes.
 You can’t just go out on your own, and due to the fact that this area is mostly private and has limited access, it is not necessarily cheap.

 Yes, it’s not cheap, but what is cool is that won’t ever find too many anglers here.
 Most people would choose to go somewhere that does not require permission from a private party, but with that being said, due to limited access, you can always pick the spot that suits you best, plus there is always an abundance of fish here too.
 Potter County is definitely not overfished.

-If you go fly fishing here, you will find may areas that have literally thousands of steelheads and salmon for every mile, plus lots of brown trout, Kamloop rainbow trout, and brook trout too.
+If you go fly fishing here, you will find may areas that have literally thousands of steelheads (we have covered our favorite reels for steelhead fishing here) and salmon for every mile, plus lots of brown trout, Kamloop rainbow trout, and brook trout too.
 What is awesome about Potter County is that it is a haven for trophy fish.